hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 - Only acts on the inputs
 - Always returns the same outputs regardless the number of times called
 - idempotent
+- Should be run immediately or lazily (later on)
+  - if relies on pure state cannot achieve this
 - do not depend on anything that could change or have side effects
 - the output value of a function depends only on the arguments that are passed to the function, so calling a function f twice with the same value for an argument x produces the same result f(x) each time.
   - impure functions
     - they depend on state that may change outside the function.
 This external state might be in the form of global variables, or objects, it might be in a file, or a database, or any number of other thing
     - These are side effects
   - Pure functions element side effects
+- the function leaves the state of the world unaffected when its run.

 ### side effects